 - Payment information

-Generally, you can finish the process in only a few minutes, and California may allow you to print necessary registration documents.
+Generally, you can finish the process in only a few minutes, and California may allow you to print necessary registration documents, including registration stickers.

-Because it is against the law to drive without a valid registration, the professionals recommend that you renew your registration quickly after getting a VC 4000(a)1 ticket.
+Because it is against the law to drive without a valid registration, legal professionals recommend that you renew your registration quickly after getting a VC 4000(a)1 ticket.
+Emergency roadside assistance may also be necessary if your vehicle is impounded.

 Can You Ignore a VC 4000(a)1 Ticket?